Ocasio-Cortez Faces Right-Wing Sexism Yet Again After A Texas Official Called Her A Bimbo

 “Area man can’t stop himself from insulting women on the internet” is more than just an Onion headline, folks.
-A Texas city council member has apologised after calling Representative Alexandria Ocasio-Cortez a “bimbo.”
+A Texas city council member has apologized after calling Representative Alexandria Ocasio-Cortez a “bimbo.”

-Scott Dunn, a city council member in Richardson, Texas, a suburb of Dallas, responded to one of Ocasio-Cortez’s tweets, using his personal account to write, “The embarrassment is to have bimbos like you with nothing between your ear."
-Yeah, he forgot the "s" in ears.
+Scott Dunn, a city council member in Richardson, TX, a suburb of Dallas, responded to one of Ocasio-Cortez’s tweets, using his personal account to write, “The embarrassment is to have bimbos like you with nothing between your ear."
+Yeah, he forgot the s in ears.

 Advertisement